fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 ### Python connector installation

-From TDengine 2.4, users can install python connector for TDengine with `pip`.
+From DThouse 2.4, users can install python connector for DThouse with `pip`.
 Note that the package name is **taospy** (not `taos` - a fully unrelated package).
 For backward compatibility, we still use `import taos` to import connector package.

 ```bash
 pip install taospy